ensiform/open-game-libraries/README.md

 open-game-libraries
 ===================

-The Open Game Libraries are brought to you by Lusito Software.
+The Open Game Libraries (_brought to you by Lusito Software_), a set of Intuitive C++ libraries for creating games.
 As of today, that includes Santo Pfingsten(TTK-Bandit) and Ensiform.

 News